mrwilson/byte-monkey/README.md

 [![Build Status](https://travis-ci.org/mrwilson/byte-monkey.png?branch=master)](https://travis-ci.org/mrwilson/byte-monkey)

 Byte-Monkey is a small Java library for testing failure scenarios in JVM applications - it works by instrumenting application code on the fly to deliberately introduce faults like exceptions and latency.
+Original blogpost [here](http://probablyfine.co.uk/2016/05/30/announcing-byte-monkey/).

 ## How to use